waitblock/MultiType/README.md

 ## Disclaimer

-Though I have tried my best to keep profane words out of the list of words in the 'words.txt' file, I may not have filtered out all of them.
+Though I have tried my best to keep profane words out of the list of words in the 'words.txt' file, I may have missed a few.
 If you find a word that seems profane or inappropriate, please send me a pull request.

 <br>